alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 - understands if they need a licence or certificate
 - understands how to apply
+- * understands how long it takes to get a licence
+* understands how much it costs
+* understands what they have to do with it once they have a licence
 - understands who to contact if they have a question